SainsburyWellcomeCentre/NeuralPlayground/sehec/envs/arenas/README.md

-# The  standardised environment for the hippocampus and entorhinal cortex models.
-(Environement  )
+# Environement: The standardised environment for the hippocampus and entorhinal cortex models.

 * [1 Introduction](#1-Introduction)
 * [2 Arena Implemented](#2-Arena-Implemented)